 Harriett in Parliament

 Harriett was elected as the Member of Parliament for West Worcestershire in May 2010, where she has lived since 2006.
-Between 2010 and 2015 she has served on the Work and Pensions Select Committee, Parliamentary Private Secretary to the Minister for Employment in the Department of Work and Pensions and represented the UK on the NATO Parliamentary Assembly.
+Between 2010 and 2015 she has served on the Work and Pensions Select Committee, and then Parliamentary Private Secretary to the Minister for Employment in the Department of Work and Pensions.
+She represented the UK on the NATO Parliamentary Assembly.